Mature Masculine

 Cultivating Growth Mindset

 The Manipulator has a fixed mindset about others but a grandiose view of himself.
-He believes he's already arrived.
+He believes he's arrived.
 The Dummy believes he can't change, can't learn, can't grow.
 He surrenders before starting.
 The Mature Magician knows growth is always possible.

 Cultivating growth mindset includes: